 I didn’t want to seem like I wasn’t contributing to the meeting, so I spoke up and asked what various acronyms and technical terms meant.
 The team were courteous and politely explained what they were talking about and on occasion apologised for their use of “company language”.

 Our meeting continued.
 But I got to the stage where I felt I couldn’t keep asking people to explain the various expressions, so I let them talk on.
 After a while, I became a little baffled and realised I needed to speak up.
-So, I asked “what did the sales orders have to do with part X of the project”.
+So, I asked “What did the sales orders have to do with part X of the project”.

 Everyone stopped and looked at me for what felt like an eternity.
-One of the women asked me what I meant by the sales order. responded with “SOP – the sales order – as in sales order processing”.
+One of the women asked me what I meant by the sales order.
+I responded with “SOP – the sales order – as in sales order processing”.
 She looked at me and then smiled as it dawned on her, saying “I get it, you think of SOP as sales order processing.
 Here, we use it to describe standard operations procedures”.

 In that exact moment, there was a sense of eureka as everyone recognised there was a simple misunderstanding.
 Everyone laughed and although I was a little embarrassed, the client kindly brushed it off and apologised for using so many technical terms.